 Turlock Dog Bite Lawyer

-For many people, their dog is an important friend and companion, and many even consider their dog part of their family.
+For many people, their dog is a critical friend and companion, and many even consider their dog part of their family.
 In fact, data from the American Veterinary Medical Association shows that anywhere from 36 to 40 percent of American households own a dog as a pet.
-Not only are dogs “man’s best friend,” but the United States Centers for Disease Control and Prevention (CDC) reports that being a dog owner may come with several important health benefits as well.
-Dog owners often have lower blood pressure, reduced levels of stress, and more opportunities to both socialize and exercise.
+Not only are dogs “man’s best friend,” but the United States Centers for Disease Control and Prevention (CDC) reports that being a dog owner may come with several essential health benefits.
+Dog owners often have lower blood pressure, reduced levels of stress, and more opportunities to socialize and exercise.

 - U.S. hospitals record around 1,000 dog-bite-related emergency room visits every day.